-Q: Why do the ride lines show up as White Lines rather then the expected Blue, Red and Green?
+Q: Why do the ride lines show up as White Lines rather than the expected Blue, Red and Green?

 A: There are two possible reasons for this:

 You have your gps in Night Mode or Auto Mode and you are seeing this after the sun has set.
 Solution is to put your gps display into Day mode only.
-See you manual, to do this it depends on which Garmin GPS you have.
-Our wait and it will work fine during the day.
+See your manual to do this as it depends on which Garmin GPS you have.
+Or wait and it will work fine during the day.

 Or you have a Garmin 78 and it is in Marine Mode.
 To fix this: Disable Marine Mode: Select: Menu, Menu, Setup, Marine, Marine Charts Mode: Off

 Q: When I purchase GPS Maps on a microSd Card what is included on the card?

 A: The Chip will include the image files used to create the Maps and a gpx file that containing all the Tracklogs and Waypoints for the ride.
 This gpx file can be read by capable garmin GPS units or by Windows based PC's.